vivekjari/Customer-Acquistion-Data-Analysis-with-Python/README.md

-## Bank Customer Acquisition Analysis for a Term Deposit Product
+## Analysis on customer acquistion data

 An anonyms company had conducted a telemarketing campaign.
 Through the campaign, the company had collected data about the prospects' demographics : The channel through which the customer was gained, its cost, conversion rate and total revenue it generated in return.